How to create a REST API with serverless

 Here we are simply converting a list of notes to string, and responding with that in the request body.

-Note that this function need to be async to be invoked by AWS Lambda.
+to be invoked by AWS Lambda.
 Even though, in this case we are doing everything synchronously.

 Getting a specific note

-Add the following to src/get.js.
+Add the following to src/get.js

 import notes from "./notes";